Filing an Immigration Petition (I-130) for a Foreign-Born Spouse

 Form I-130's main purpose is to prove to U.S. immigration authorities that:

-• the petitioner is qualified to sponsor someone, by virtue of being a U.S. citizen or a green card holder, and
+• the U.S. petitioner is qualified to sponsor someone, by virtue of being a U.S. citizen or a green card holder, and

 Because the I-130 petition is only the start of the process, its approval by USCIS does not give the intending immigrant any right to enter the United States, nor any guarantee that a green card will ultimately be approved.

-For instance, spouses of U.S. citizens who entered the U.S. without inspection (illegally) are not eligible to adjust status in the United States; though they might still be eligible for a green card through another method, called consular processing.
+For instance, spouses of U.S. citizens who entered the United States without inspection (illegally) are not eligible to adjust status in the United States; though they might still be eligible for a green card through another method, called consular processing.
 They will have to await approval of the I-130 petition, then travel to their home country for a visa interview.
+Unfortunately, they can be barred from return to the United States for a number of years based on their history of unlawful presence in the United States, having thus become "inadmissible."
+After a one-year unlawful U.S. stay, the inadmissibility bar is 10 years outside the country; unless they successfully apply for a waiver.
+Fortunately, what's known as the "provisional waiver" (on Form I-601A) allows many such spouses to submit their waiver application and receive a reply before leaving the United States, so as to avoid the risks of being barred from return if the waiver is denied.

 Tips for Filling Out and Filing the I-130 Petition